Code-Institute-Submissions/Chessapp/README.md

 The project is an attempt to play Chess against a Chess-engine on the browser.Built on top of [Chess.js](https://github.com/jhlywa/chess.js)
-(Rules for Chess),[chessboard.js](https://chessboardjs.com/)(chessboard :css+html+jquery)
+(Rules for Chess),[chessboard.js](https://chessboardjs.com/) (chessboard :css+html+jquery)
-and [Stockfish.js](https://github.com/nmrugg/stockfish.js)(Chess engine).Along with sending commands according to the UCI Chess protocol, and parsing Stockfish responses , the game is then glued together with chess.js for legalities and rules , and chess board.js for UI
+and [Stockfish.js](https://github.com/nmrugg/stockfish.js) (Chess engine).
+Along with sending commands according to the UCI Chess protocol, and parsing Stockfish responses , the game is then glued together with chess.js for legalities and rules , and chess board.js for UI
 .

 ## UX Design